-As a registered dietitian with TELUS Health MyCare™, I believe it is important for men to learn which foods help prevent colon cancer.
-When it comes to colon cancer prevention, there’s no such thing as ‘TMI.’
-Everyone eats and poops; ideally, not at the same time, but hey, you do you.
+As a registered dietitian with TELUS Health MyCare™, I believe it is important for men to learn which foods help prevent colorectal cancer.
+When it comes to colorectal cancer prevention, there’s no such thing as ‘TMI.’
+Everyone eats and poops.
 Your body stores poop in the colon and cancer affecting that final part of your digestive system is literally a pain in the butt.

-Approximately 1 in 14 Canadian guys will develop colon cancer at some point.
+Colorectal cancer is the second leading cause of death from cancer in Canadian men.
 That makes it something worth learning about.
 As a famous 80’s cartoon action hero once said, “knowing is half the battle.”

-What foods reduce the risk of colon cancer?
+What foods reduce the risk of colorectal cancer?

 Eating plenty of fibre helps a LOT.
 Fibre-rich foods include:

-Garlic, and dairy products, like cheese and yogurt, may help prevent colon cancer.
+Garlic, and dairy products, like cheese and yogurt, may help prevent colorectal cancer.

-What foods increase the risk of colon cancer?
+What foods increase the risk of colorectal cancer?

 Easy food swaps to try

-It’s surprisingly easy to reduce the risk of colon cancer by slowly switching up your food choices:
+Here are simple ways to reduce the risk of colorectal cancer by switching up your food choices:

 Knocking back more than three drinks a day increases your risk by 1.5 times.
 Likewise, the less alcohol you drink, the more you reduce your risk of developing ALL cancers.

-If you do drink alcohol, have no more than two bevies a day and take at least two days off each week.
+If you do drink alcohol, have no more than 2 drinks a day and take at least 2 days off each week.

 Yup.
 Smoking and being around those who smoke increases the risk.
 Turns out that smoking is responsible for an estimated 30 percent of all cancer deaths in Canada.
 The good news: It’s never too late to start quitting.